 Make your video editor’s life easier by moving your camera angle at least 30 degrees between each shot of the same subject being shot.
 For example, if you are shooting a car and you want to shoot it from a different angle, you should make sure your next camera angle will move for at least 30 degrees from the previous shot.
 Otherwise, a “Jump Cut” will appear.
 A jump cut is when two shots don’t attach smoothly.

 Some camera movements can make the atmosphere in the film a lot stronger.
-The camera movement is critical to set the emotion of the scene, and it something you’ll have to practice a lot.
+The camera movement is critical to set the scene’s emotion, and it something you’ll have to practice a lot.
 A wrong camera movement can ruin the scene atmosphere.
-You have to be careful not to use them too much as many beginner directors tend to do, as it might make the audience lose focus.
+You have to be careful not to use them too much, as many beginner directors tend to do, as it might make the audience lose focus.
 Use them only when it’s necessary for the scene.
 Remember!
 A good camera work doesn’t call attention from the audience.

 As an exercise, I would advise you to shoot a scene with all the movements I’m going to introduce you now and then reshoot the same scene with static cameras and see what kind of scene you are getting each time.

 It is a process in which the cameraman changes the lens length from long (Wide Angle) to close-up.
 This movement tells the viewer that what is happening now is essential.
-Usually, we use it when the character becomes emotional or to highlight what is being said.
+Usually, we use it when the character becomes emotional or to highlight it is saying.

-While the camera is sitting on a tripod, we set in motion its lens to the left or right.
+While the camera is sitting on a tripod, we motion its lens to the left or right.
 It means that the camera is scanning the scene horizontally.
-If you nod your head left and right, you will see how pan left, and pan right looks like.
+If you nod your head left and right, you will see how pan left and pan right looks.
 If the director wants to see more of the right, he will ask the cameraman to Pan Right.
 These movements often are done relatively slowly unless doing what is called:

 “Swish Pan,” which is a high-speed pan that creates a blurred background.
 This camera movement also excellent to immolate point of view

-While the camera is stable on a tripod, move the lens up or down, so the camera is scaring the scene vertically.
+The camera is stable on a tripod.
+Now, move the lens up or down, The camera is scanning the scene vertically.
 If you nod your head up and down, you will see how tilt up and down looks like.
 If the director wants to see more of below the frame, he will tell the cameraman to tilt down.